 Sometimes what is seen as mange, could be bitemarks so it is important to always take pictures and then contacting us or your local wildlife group.

 Mange is usually first seen on the wombat’s sides, feet and belly.
-Gill like marks, vertical lines where hair loss started in their skinfolds on their sides.
+Gill like marks, vertical lines called striations where hair loss started in the skinfolds on their sides.

 It is not unusual to see a seemingly healthy wombat, to then notice bald patches on its knees, feet and sides or cracks in the skin.
 This is most likely mange but best to be confirmed by someone.
 Bald patches on their backs only, in the absence of any other mange like markings, could likely be bitemarks from fighting with other wombats or being attacked by dogs.